hyosim123/e-nose-desktop-gui/README.md

 This is Python Tk-inter based GUI, The application connects to a serial device and reads the data and Plot the two dimentional graph for the E-Nose IC data collected.

-The Application is developed using Tk-inter and exported as to exe using [pyinstaller](https://www.youtube.com/watch?v=lOIJIk_maO4) with the following command
+The Application is developed using Tk-inter and exported to exe using [pyinstaller](https://www.youtube.com/watch?v=lOIJIk_maO4) with the following command.

 ```
   pyinstaller -w -F amp_gui.py -i favicon.ico